 Adhesive bras are another (relatively) new find, and are the saviour of halter neck and low backed top lovers the world over.
 Adhesive bras are literally cup that stick to your breasts, with no straps or back.
 Most will have a clasp that fastens the two together, creating cleavage and support.
 They often come in ‘one size fits all’ or a limited range of sizes, mainly because they are designed to provide coverage rather than shape and lift, so work best on small or medium sized breasts.
 They tend to be sized on cup size, but it is important to remember that your cup size can change depending on your band size, so you may need to adjust the size you order slightly.

 Natural Curves provides a range of basic, fashion and specialist bras to women of larger breast sizes, who might find it difficult to get bras that fit in high street retailers.
-Now that you know all the lingo, please browse our collections to find the perfect bra for you for every occasion.
+Now that you know all the lingo, please browse our selection of plus size bras to find the perfect bra for you for every occasion.